EliaTogni/Univault/Classes/Simulation.md

 ==non viene dimostrata la sample variance unbiased

 Having this error estimate is great theoretically, that is, it let us know if we are in a good track.
 Enventually, we also get to the parameter we are looking for and even more, by repeating the experiment over and over again.
 Let's suppose that for a specific system, $\sigma = 1.2$: what is the error you expect to get by $100$ repetitions?
 We compute and obtain $\frac{1.2}{\sqrt{100}} = \frac{1.2}{10} = 0.12$.
+We have no guarantee that the error will be this value but the probability of it being greater will become lower and lower with the increasing of the measurements.

+These

 -----

 # Bootstrapping